industrial-optimization-group/DESDEO/docs/explanation/problem_format.md

 ## Parsing and Evaluation

+!!!
+TODO
+    Currently it is assumed that the symbol for any scalarization function is given.
+In fact, if it is not given (it is optional in the schema), the evaluator will not work as intended.
+Generating a symbol for scalarization functions without a defined symbol should be implemented.

 The problem defined in a `Problem` model is parsed into polars expressions that can be numerically evaluated.
 Parsing is done according to the following logic described below.